 Just ask Klaus Dohring, president of Green Sun Rising, an Ontario-based company that develops and supplies solar systems to generate clean electricity and heat.
 “Whenever I suggest using solar energy in Northern communities, the typical response is that there is too little, or no sunshine in the winter months.
 This is irrefutable.
 But so is the flip side of that argument: in the summer there is an abundance of sunshine in the far north,” he told The Circle.
 Ignoring the naysayers, Green Sun has introduced both solar photovoltaic as well as solar thermal systems into Northwest Territories applications, with great success.

 And what adhesive does he rely on to help with those installations?
-DC-M155A Cold Weather Double-Sided Polyester tape!
+DC-M194A Cold Weather Double-Sided Polyester tape!

-It may seem strange to be discussing cold weather tapes while the thermometer is still hovering over 90° F in many locations, but why wait?
-Covering this topic now helps us figure out what clients like Green Sun Rising may need ahead of the game!
-“Finding an adhesive tape that can mount aluminum profiles in frigid sub zero temperatures (-25C to -30C) without them falling down prior to fastening them permanently was a challenge,” says Dohring.
-That is, until they found ECHOtape.
-“The extreme cold properties allow us to seal the aluminum profile against the metal façade at the point where the bolt penetrates the metal façade.”
+“Finding an adhesive cold weather tape that can mount aluminum profiles in frigid sub-zero temperatures (-25C to -30C) without them falling down prior to fastening them permanently was a challenge,” says Dohring.
+That is until they found ECHOtape.
+“The extreme cold properties allow us to seal the aluminum profile against the metal façade at the point where the bolt penetrates the metal.”